-Samsung Galaxy S6 owners finally get some Nougat
+Samsung Galaxy S6 owners finally get a taste of Nougat

 "The Samsung Galaxy S6 was an important device, changing Samsung's focus and shifting to a better design outlook.
 It laid the groundwork for the fantastic S7 and possibly the upcoming Samsung Galaxy S8."

-It was one of the first Samsung devices to bring us wireless and fast charging plus boasted the top drawer camera and crystal clear display that the company’s smartphones have become synonymous with.
+It was one of the first Samsung devices to bring us wireless and fast charging, plus it boasted a top drawer camera and crystal clear display that the company’s smartphones have become synonymous with.

-As for the Galaxy S8 and S8 Plus, we will find out everything at Samsung’s next Unpacked event that is slated for March 29.
+As for the Galaxy S8 and S8 Plus, we will find out everything at Samsung’s next Unpacked event, which is slated for March 29.

 Watch: What we know about the Galaxy S8